 Now that you have your MIDI keyboard of choice, the next step is to connect it to your computer.
 In most cases, this is a pretty straightforward process which I showed you how to do in this article.

 Essentially, you just connect the USB-C, Thunderbolt, or USB cable from the port on the keyboard directly into the USB port on the computer.
-You may need a USB-C adapter to do this (on Amazon).
+You may need a USB-C adapter to do this.
 Here’s a short video down below showing you how to do everything.

 There’s however the possibility, albeit slim, that you may have gotten a much older MIDI keyboard that requires a MIDI connection.
 In such a situation, you will require an audio interface with MIDI I/O to be able to complete the connection.

-In that case, a PreSonus AudioBox 96 (on Amazon) will do.
+In that case, a PreSonus AudioBox 96 (also on my Product Page) will do.
 I would tell you to get a Scarlett 2i2 for this, but the newer generations have eliminated the MIDI IN/OUT for some reason – probably because most of their users don’t have this equipment anymore, but I digress.